ietf-wg-alto/draft-alto-oam-yang/appendix.md

           type ds:datastore-ref;
           mandatory true;
           description
-            "Identity reference of the datastore from which to get data.";
+            "Reference of the datastore from which to get data.";
         }
         list target-paths {
           key name;
           description
-            "XPath to subscribed YANG datastore node or subtree.";
+            "XML Path Language (XPath) to subscribed YANG datastore node or subtree.";
           leaf name {
             type string;
             description
-              "Identifier of the supported xpath or subtree filters.";
+              "Name of the supported XPath or subtree filters.";
           }
           uses yp:selection-filter-types;
         }